omo50/Williams-Console/README.md

 - [Wilyicaro](https://modrinth.com/user/wilyicaro) for making the Legacy4J mod.
 - [Permdog](https://modrinth.com/user/Permdog99) who made the Legacy Mipmaps mod.
 - And all other mod devs who made this project posible.
-- This mod uses some of the Simply Optimized configuration files.
+- This modpack uses some of the Simply Optimized configuration files.

 ## Not your cup of tea?